All Episodes

 I mean, the level of detail.

-So anyway, you know, it's as we know it now.
+So anyway, you know, it's as we know it now, the FBI probe is investigating the email practices.

 In other words, was this treated with gross negligence?

-Of course it was, because she was trying to do this to avoid and escape congressional oversight.
+Of course it was because she was trying to do this to avoid and escape congressional oversight.

-It's beyond dispute that gross negligence statute has been violated just on what we know publicly.
+It's beyond dispute that gross negligence statute has been violated just on what we know publicly, what we learned from the other Inspector General about special access programs on her server.

-Do you know what that's a higher classification, more sensitive classification than top secret?
+That's a higher classification, more sensitive classification than top secret.

 You know, so it's, you know, based on just what is known publicly, we know the gross negligence statute has been violated, to say nothing of what the FBI maybe discovered in their investigation, which means that if James Comey, the director of the FBI overseeing the investigation, does what the law would apply to you and me, he's going to recommend a criminal referral, an indictment of the former First Lady Secretary of State.

-And I've got to wonder, and this is just speculation on my part.
+And I've got to wonder, and this is just speculation on my part, I wonder if that's why Doug Schoen might have a contact.

 And he's saying it may be very likely Hillary's not going to be the nominee.

-Anyway, if Comey does, in fact, recommend the indictment, and the Justice Department refuses to act on it, I would predict to you that James Comey will resign.
+Anyway, if Comey does, in fact, recommend the indictment and the Justice Department refuses to act on it, I would predict to you that James Comey will resign and that this scandal will now take over the entire campaign, even beyond what it has already done.

-You know, this is the FBI primary, and probably the most important primary of this political season.
+You know, this is the FBI primary and probably the most important primary of this political season.

 Anyway, so that's what we have on that.